Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields: Results: Explosion properties

-In general, both for the bomb and for the piston cases, the explosion tends to be more energetic compared to the one that arises from our simulations, as shown in Figure~\ref{fig:expl_profiles} for selected progenitors.
-More detailed studies have recently compared piston, bomb, and neutrino-driven models \citep{Imasheva2023_bomb_vs_nu,Imasheva2025_piston_vs_bomb_vs_nu}, which have generally concluded that both bomb and pistons struggle to reproduce some of the key properties of neutrino-driven explosions, especially regarding the correlations of explosion energy with the mass of the resulting cold neutron star and ejected Nickel mass shown in Figures~\ref{fig:expl_ene_obs} and \ref{fig:expl_ene_vs_mns}.
-As we will show in the remainder of this section, we generally agree with those findings.
+In general, both for the bomb and for the piston cases, the explosion is more energetic than that arising from our simulations, as shown in Fig.~\ref{fig:expl_profiles} for the selected progenitors.
+More detailed studies have recently compared piston, bomb, and neutrino-driven models \citep{Imasheva2023_bomb_vs_nu,Imasheva2025_piston_vs_bomb_vs_nu} and have generally concluded that both bomb and piston models struggle to reproduce some of the key properties of neutrino-driven explosions, especially the correlations between explosion energy and the mass of the resulting cold neutron star and of the ejected $\ce{^56Ni}$ mass shown in Figs.~\ref{fig:expl_ene_obs} and \ref{fig:expl_ene_vs_mns}.
+As we show in the remainder of this section, we generally agree with these findings.